mopidy/mopidy-pandora/README.rst

 Mopidy needs `dynamic playlist <https://github.com/mopidy/mopidy/issues/620>`_ and `core extensions <https://github.com/mopidy/mopidy/issues/1100>`_ support to properly support Pandora.
 In the meantime, Mopidy-Pandora simulates dynamic playlists by adding more tracks to the tracklist as needed.
-It is recommended that the Playlist is played with **consume** turned on in order to simulate the behaviour of the standard Pandora clients.
+It is recommended that the tracklist is played with **consume** turned on in order to simulate the behaviour of the standard Pandora clients.
 For the same reason, **repeat**, **random**, and **single** should be turned off.
 Mopidy-Pandora will set all of this up automatically unless you set the **auto_setup** config parameter to 'false'.